 Could you enlighten us, in brief, on the particulars of Islamic finance and your role in the Finance Team at Herbert Smith?

 I was an associate in the acquisition and leveraged finance team at Herbert Smith and subsequently Linklaters.
 The work has been varied ranging from vanilla lending to secured syndicated finance deals to highly leveraged secured deals.

-How does it feel like to be Assistant Vice President – Global Transaction Banking at Deutsche Bank.
-So far how has it been working for them?
+How does it feel like to be Assistant Vice President – Global Transaction Banking at Deutsche Bank?

 It’s proving to be enjoyable and challenging at the same time.
 I am part of the transaction banking front office team which means I get to liaise with the different business teams on a daily basis.
 Its fast paced and solution oriented.
 Along with legal knowledge, I am expected to understand the various products that are offered to clients and draft/review documents and advise clients on the implications of different contractual arrangements.
 The work involves dealing with liquidity management products, international fund transfers and trade finance.

 Deutsche Bank is a very fluid organization and I can see my role changing and growing as I grow with the business team.